bombbomb/mindfulness/README.md

 }]);
 ```

-The JSON POST functionality will also default to `localhost` if you do not specify a host.
+The JSON POST functionality will default to `localhost` if you do not specify a host.

 ## Development